 God is good.
-And though we have much to be thankful for, at a closer glance, few would argue that this world is filled with many who are suffering.
+We have much for which to be thankful.
+Yet, at a closer glance, few would argue that this world is full of many people who are suffering.
 As we look at global events over the past few years—famine, disease, wars, terrorism—the human response to suffering is often to cry out.
 After all, why does a good God allow suffering to exist?
-Theologians and philosophers call this question theodicy.
-It’s a complicated concept—and one not likely to receive a satisfactory answer in the space of this newsletter.
-May I propose that it’s still a concept worthy of consideration?
+Theologians and philosophers call this question “theodicy.”
+It’s a complicated concept—and one not likely to reach a satisfactory conclusion within the space of this newsletter.
+May I propose, however, that it’s still a concept worthy of consideration?

 Why does God allow suffering?
 There’s nothing wrong or sinful about asking this question.
 I’d dare say that when we witness or experience suffering, it’s the very question that God longs for us to ask.
-There is also a corollary question, which is: “How might God redeem this suffering for my good or the good of those around me?”
+There’s a corollary question as well.
+“How might God redeem this suffering for my good or the good of those around me?”

 Think about the following examples from the Bible: